 Disclaimer!
 This article is for Information purpose only.
 We do not condone the use of any methods mentioned in this article for illegal or unethical purposes.

-Since Bitcoin doesn’t have a currency characteristic, it cannot be deposited in the bank.
+Since Bitcoin doesn’t have normal currency characteristics, it cannot be deposited in the bank.
 It is held in a Software that acts as a ‘digital wallets’ which is proven to be vulnerable to thieves and hackers.

 The very Fact that all Bitcoin transactions are permanent and cannot be undone, gives hackers a free hand to steal Bitcoins and get away with it unless of course if you have solid proof against him.

 In fact, there are many clever tricks built within Bitcoin System that makes sure, altering any ledger entry in the blockchain invalidates all subsequent entries.
 So It is Practically Impossible to Undo Payments in this case “Stolen Bitcoins” unless the hacker himself agrees to return the stolen Bitcoins.

-There are Basically two ways a hacker could hack Bitcoin System for Stealing Bitcoins.
+There are Basically two ways a hacker could hack someones bitcoin wallet to stealing bitcoins.

-He is either able to get the Bitcoin wallet password (Wallet key or private key) of a User or a group of users and then use it to transfer all the bitcoins from users wallet to his Anonymous Wallet.
-Or he could actually hack Bitcoin Exchange and collect all the bitcoins.
-Another way is Hijacking Mining Pool and redirecting all of its computing power to Mine Bitcoins for yourself.
+He is either able to get the Bitcoin wallet password (Wallet key or private key) of a user or a group of users and then use it to transfer all the bitcoins from users wallet to his anonymous wallet.
+Or he could actually hack Bitcoin Exchange and steal all the bitcoins.
+Another way is hijacking the mining pool and redirecting all of its computing power to mine Bitcoins for yourself.

-It’s 2017 and hackers have discovered another easy way of earning free bitcoins, there are now targeting greedy users who are looking for bitcoin multiplier software’s to double or triple their bitcoins.
+It’s 2018 and hackers have found an easy way to steal bitcoins by targeting greedy newbie users who are looking for bitcoin multiplier software’s to double or triple their bitcoins.

-let us see how exactly Hackers are stealing thousands of bitcoins using Bitcoin Hack:
+let us see how exactly hackers are stealing thousands of bitcoins using Bitcoin hacks that work:

-Owning a Bitcoin Wallet literally means owning a Private Cryptographic Key (Blockchain Password) to unlock Wallet address of other users in order to send them Bitcoins.
+Owning a Bitcoin wallet literally means owning a private cryptographic key (Blockchain Password) to unlock the wallet address of other users in order to send them Bitcoins.

-No matter where you store your Private key, your wallet is vulnerable to theft since the hacker simply needs to gain access to your Private key.
-Mostly Hackers target ‘Online services‘ that store the private keys for a large number of users.
+No matter where you store your private key, your wallet is vulnerable to theft since the hacker simply needs to gain access to your private key.
+Mostly Hackers target websites like bitcoin exchange that store the private keys of a large number of users.

-In this case the Hacker just takes help from the insiders at the ‘Online service’ or Hacks the Server, copying database of private keys and gain control of the bitcoins at all those addresses.
-The Hacker can now spend all of those Bitcoins wherever he wants.
+In this case, the Hacker just takes help from the insiders at the bitcoin exchange or hacks the Server, copying database of private keys of corresponding bitcoin address and gains control of the bitcoins at all those addresses.
+The Hacker can now transfer all of those Bitcoins wherever he wants.

 2) Hacking Bitcoin Mining Pools and Exchanges

-The Researcher found out that Hackers are Targeting ISP’s and then compromising the service known as the ‘Border Gateway Protocol’ (BGP) that is designed to connect different networks on the internet together.
-With so-called border gateway protocol, Hackers are able to redirect traffic destined for a legitimate mining pool to his own pool.
+The researchers found out that Hackers are Targeting ISP’s and then compromising the service known as the ‘Border Gateway Protocol’ (BGP) that is designed to connect different networks on the internet together.
+With so-called ‘border gateway protocol’, Hackers are able to redirect traffic destined for a legitimate mining pool to his own pool.

 That’s all we have right now and Please note that carrying out any of such Bitcoin hacking attacks is an Offence.
 Use at your own discretion.